Gilbert Cayetano Huesca (1915 – 2009)

 The record goes on to note that he intends to join “his second cousin, Luis Algarin, 702 W. 61 Place, Chicago, Ill.,” and shows he crossed the border on July 14, 1948, with $50 dollars in his possession.

 Although the bond between my father (and our family) and the Algarins and their children remained strong over several decades, I do not recall hearing him mention that they were our cousins.
-Were they blood relations?
+Were they blood relations, or just close family friends?

 A brief foray into the Algarin genealogy does not reveal at first glance a direct connection with the Huesca family, although they might have been connected via the Charles Huesca branch, either as relatives, or friends who felt close enough to think of each other as family.